Madrassas in Pakistan: Post 9/11 oversight

 After the September 11, 2001 attacks on the United States, the US government encouraged former Pakistani president Gen. Musharraf to do something about Madrassas.
 Musharraf tried to introduce an element of nominal control.
 Two laws were passed: one to create state-controlled madrassas (model: Dini Madaris, 2001); the other to register and control them (2002).
 The first had moderate success, as some religious institutions registered in 2003 with the Pakistan Madrasah Education Board created by this law.
 However, the three alternative institutions it created suffer from organizational difficulties.
 The second measure proved unpopular with the madrassas, but the government has restricted some access of foreign students to the madaris education system.

 Madrassas in Pakistan have been used to recruit jihadists and as a pretext to finance militancy as has been mentioned in the 9/11 Commission Report.
 For example, officials with the Lashkar-e-Taiba's charity wing, Jamaat-ud-Dawa, travelled to Saudi Arabia seeking donations for new schools, vastly inflating the schools costs to the donors – then siphoned off the excess money to fund militant operations.

 Overseeing bodies

+By Federations

 Ittehad-e-Tanzeemat-Madaris Pakistan is a federation of the five waqfs (seminary boards) in Pakistan, representing the different schools of Islam – AhleSunnat Wal Jamaat Deoband, AhleSunnat Barelwi, Ahl-e Hadith, Shia and Jamaat-e-Islami.
 Muhammad Muneeb ur Rehman is the president of Ittehad Tanzimat Madaris-e-Deeniya Pakistan.

+By government

+The Directorate General of Religious Education (DGRE) is a governmental body established in 2019 to regulate and mainstream religious seminaries.
+The DGRE was set up as a significant step towards integrating religious seminaries into the mainstream education system.
+It facilitates the registration of seminaries and operates as a facilitation center for them.
+With its head office in Islamabad, the DGRE has 16 regional offices across the country.
+It has registered around 5,000 seminaries nationwide, aiming to create equal opportunities for all students and bridge the gap between religious and modern education.